hantsy/jakartaee11-sandbox/docs/jpa.md

 emf.getSchemaManager().create(true);  // if true, applies changes to the database
 ```

+The `truncate` method could help reset the database when writing test codes.

 > [!Note]
 > The `SchemaManager` does not support exporting the schema to DDL script files.
 >
-> And in 3.2, the `Persistence.generate` does not involve a variant and accepts a `PersistenceConfiguration` parameter (i.e., `Persistence.generate(PersistenceConfiguration)` does not exist).
+> And unfortunately, in 3.2, the `Persistence.generate` does not involve a variant and accepts a `PersistenceConfiguration` parameter (i.e., `Persistence.generate(PersistenceConfiguration)` does not exist).

 ### Functional Transactions